tanakamasayuki/ESP32AutoSync/SPEC.md

 - ISR `notify()` / `setBits()` auto-pick FromISR versions and call `portYIELD_FROM_ISR` as needed.
 - `timeoutMs = WaitForever` blocks forever in tasks, forced to 0 ms (non-blocking) in ISR.
 All return `bool` (success/timeout).
 - Binding policy: start unbound.
 The first task that calls `take`/`waitBits` auto-binds as the receiver and remains fixed.
 If you want explicit binding, support ctor or `bindTo(handle)` / `bindToSelf()`, with no rebind allowed.
 Calling `notify`/`setBits` while unbound or calling `take`/`waitBits` from a non-receiver task returns false and logs a warning.
+- Mode policy: each instance is either “counter” or “bits”.
+Either specify via ctor or auto-lock on the first API used (`take` family vs `waitBits` family).
+Calls from the other mode are rejected (false + log).
+Re-locking is not allowed.

 ### 5.3 BinarySemaphore
 Thin wrapper of FreeRTOS binary semaphore.
 Use for one-shot events or start signals.